chronakis/speed-monitor-bot/README.md

 * A HERE Maps developer account an the API KEY
   * Go [here](https://developer.here.com/), get started for free and create a "Freemium" account and API key.
 This is instant.
 * `node js` installed.
 You can do this either globally (with an installer) or inside the folder folder (with a zip).
 The installer will take care of everything.
 If you do the manual way, just don't for get to make sure the PATH is updated for node and npm.
 Node Js can be found [here](https://nodejs.org/en/download/).
+* If you want to use the google monitoring bot, you will need a google developer account with a distance matrix API KEY.
+Whilst this API is not free, you can get a lot of credits to run some free tests.
+Starting point: [developers.google.com/maps](https://developers.google.com/maps)

 **If you want to tweet (optional)**